jacobadenbaum/TexTables.jl/docs/src/index.md

 # Introduction
-The TexTable package provides an easy way for Julia users to quickly build well-formated and publication-ready ASCII and LaTeX tables from a variety of different data structures.
+The TexTable package provides an easy way for Julia users to quickly build well-formatted and publication-ready ASCII and LaTeX tables from a variety of different data structures.
 It allows the user to easily build complex tables from small, modular components in an object oriented fashion, as well as providing some methods for easily constructing common tables from regression